-The use and recovery of the employee contributions amount is important for annuitants since it affects the amount of taxable income to be reported on income tax returns for a tax year.
-There is a tax savings advantage in using (recovering) employee contributions since it will reduce the amount of taxable income.
-Annuitants should refer to IRS Publication 575, Pension and Annuity Income, and Publication 939, General Rule for Pensions and Annuities, for more information concerning the tax treatment of the contributory amount paid (see item 6 below) and use of the employee contributions amount.
+The use and recovery of the employee contribution amount is important for annuitants since it affects the amount of taxable income to be reported on income tax returns.
+There is a tax savings advantage in using (recovering) employee contributions since it may reduce the taxability of the contributory amount paid and in turn the amount of taxable income.

+Annuitants should refer to IRS Publication 575, Pension and Annuity Income, and Publication 939, General Rule for Pensions and Annuities, for more information concerning the tax treatment of the contributory amount paid (see items 6 and 7 below) and use of the employee contribution amount.